Do you like this project? Please support my Mecha CMS project too. Thank you!

 picker.focus(mode = true)

-Focuses to the option pickerโ€™s input or self.
-The mode value has no effect on the โ€œstrictโ€ option picker presentation.
+Focuses to the option pickerโ€™s input or value.

 picker.focus(); // Focus and select the text